 How do you freeze Christmas cookies?

 To freeze your Christmas cookies, I use freezer-safe plastic bags.
-Place the cooled cookies on plastic wrap and wrap them carefully.
+Place the cooled cookies on plastic wrap and carefully wrap them.
 Slide the wrapped cookies into the freezer bag and freeze flat.
-(And make sure your family doesn't put anything on top of them!!)
+(Make sure your family doesn’t put anything on top of them!!)

-Remove them from the freezer if you want to thaw your frozen cookies.
-I place the cookies on a paper towel-covered plate and allow the cookies to thaw at room temperature.
+If you want to thaw your frozen cookies, remove them from the freezer.
+I place the cookies on a paper towel-covered plate and allow them to thaw at room temperature.

 What is the best gluten free flour to make cookies?